 The Funky Pie Company

-Alex has worked with The Funky Pie Company for many years, facilitating creative learning sessions with young people with Special Educational Needs.
+Alex worked with The Funky Pie Company 2014-2017, facilitating creative learning sessions with young people with Special Educational Needs.
 During Spring 2017, she collaborated with musician Tim Emler in response to the theme of Africa.
 The young people will gain their Arts Award Bronze through the programme. www.thefunkypiecompany.co.uk

 Peace Hospice Care